Oliverajovanovic90/Diabetes-Readmission-Prediction/README.md

 To expose the model publicly, the Dockerized FastAPI service was deployed on **AWS Elastic Beanstalk**.

 ### Steps Performed
-Installed the Elastic Beanstalk CLI pip install awsebcli --upgrade
+Installed the Elastic Beanstalk CLI : pip install awsebcli --upgrade

-Initialized the application for Docker in region us-east-2 eb init -p docker -r us-east-2 diabetes-readmission
+Initialized the application for Docker in region us-east-2: eb init -p docker -r us-east-2 diabetes-readmission

-Deployed to AWS Elastic Beanstalk eb create diabetes-readmission-env
+Deployed to AWS Elastic Beanstalk: eb create diabetes-readmission-env

 After deployment, the API was available at: http://diabetes-readmission-env.eba-p33i43zn.us-east-2.elasticbeanstalk.com

 To avoid charges, the environment was terminated: eb terminate diabetes-readmission-env

 ---